Ninjune/touhou-engine/README.md

 - must build using C++17 or above.

 Textures are not mine:
-- Everything except selection & pencil icon from the Touhou series. (th15)
+- Everything except icons from the Touhou series. (th15)